-Our current exhibition (which you can now explore virtually) highlights six paintings by Bartolomé Esteban Murillo (1617–1682), one of the most celebrated painters of the Spanish Golden Age.
+Our exhibition Murillo: The Prodigal Son Restored (which you can explore virtually) highlighted six paintings by Bartolomé Esteban Murillo (1617–1682), one of the most celebrated painters of the Spanish Golden Age.

-These works have been the focus of an intensive international conservation and research project, and this exhibition is a celebration of the project’s completion and a showcase for the fascinating information uncovered.
+These works were the focus of an intensive international conservation and research project, and this exhibition was a celebration of the project’s completion and a showcase for the fascinating information uncovered.

 1. A plague presented Murillo with an unlikely opportunity.